Some useful C++ tricks for beginners in Competitive Programming

 Here are some of the basic C++ tricks that every beginner in Competitive Programming should follow for increased speed.
 However, competitive programming can only be mastered with time and lots of practice.
 These tricks will just help you to save a little time during the contests which sometimes matters a lot.

-When a variable is defined as auto, compiler can determing the datatype on its own.
+When a variable is defined as auto, the compiler can be determining the datatype on its own.

 - The watch macro is one of the most useful tricks ever.

 #define watch(x) cout << (#x) << " is " << (x) << endl

 - If you’re debugging your code, watch(variable); will print the name of the variable and its value.
 (It’s possible because it’s build in preprocessing time.)

 - Using typedef’s can save a lot of time of yours which you might spend re-writing the same snippet again and again.